-The preferred method for updating TSM/RSM units is via the WTI Firmware Upgrade Utility.
-The WTI Firmware Upgrade Utility allows you to manage firmware updates for multiple WTI units from a single interface.
+Note that in order to use the WMU software, the firmware version for the DSM/RSM must be at least v6.23 or higher.
+When upgrading older DSM/RSM units that feature pre v6.23 firmware, it is recommended to use the WTI Firmware Upgrade Utility.
 A zip file that contains the installation files and other documentation for the WTI Firmware Upgrade Utility can be downloaded from WTI's FTP server, located at:

-ftp://wtiftp.wti.com/pub/TechSupport/Firmware/Upgrade_Utility/
+ftp://wtiftp.wti.com/pub/TechSupport/Firmware/Upgrade Utility/